 A horizontal line on a Production Graph© representing the “Quantity at Completion” for a particular Task.

-When a Successor Sequential Task is not being completed fast enough and/or a Predecessor Sequential Task is being completed too fast, the overall progress of the Operation can be compromised due to Conflict between the Two tasks.
+When a Predecessor Sequential Task is not being completed fast enough and/or a Successor Sequential Task is being completed too fast, the overall progress of the Operation can be compromised due to Conflict between the Two tasks.
 This is graphically represented by an intersection of the two respective Production Lines©.